Healthy forests are essential for absorbing and storing carbon to tackle climate change.

 TNC works with landowners to analyze a property’s potential as wildlife habitat and for fighting climate change.
 For no upfront costs, participating landowners receive:

 - A detailed assessment of the forests, wildlife and carbon on their property.

 - A customized 10-year forest management plan.

-- Certification by the Forest Stewardship Council® FSC C008922 which allows the sale of forest products under the FSC-certified label.
+- Certification by the Forest Stewardship Council® FSC C008922, which allows the sale of forest products under the FSC-certified label.

 To enroll in Working Woodlands, a qualifying landowner is required to sign their forested acres into conservation easements or long-term management agreements to prevent conversion into non-forest uses and unsustainable management practices.

-Interested landowners should contact firstname.lastname@example.org with the following information (which will be kept strictly confidential):
+If you're interested in learning more, contact firstname.lastname@example.org with the following information (which will be kept strictly confidential):